 Popular shrines to visit in GOA

 Sri Maha Lakshmi: It is located about 4 km from the town of Ponda.
 Lakshmi is the main deity of Panji and people believe it to be the holy abode of Shakti cult.
 This temple is not very old and was built recently.
-The festivals of Navaratri and Chaitra purnima are celebrated in a very grand manner.
+The festivals of Navaratri and Chaitra Purnima are celebrated in a very grand manner.
 There is special chowka here which is very beautiful.
-Besides Devi Shakti, Sri Narayan, Sri Baleshwar and Sri Ravalnath idols are also placed here.
+Besides Devi Shakti, Sri Narayan, Sri Baleshwar, and Sri Ravalnath idols are also placed here.

 Sri Devaki Krishna: It is located 3 km from the Banastari bridge near Panji-Ponda road.
 Here the idol of Devaki is standing and Krishan is sitting beside her.
 It is the only temple of India where Krishna and his mother Devaki are placed together.
 One can worship other deities also which were brought from Chorao.

-Sri Kalika: It is one of the most popular religious place for Hindus living in North Goa.
+Sri Kalika: It is one of the most popular religious places for Hindus living in North Goa.
 It is located about 14 km from the Mapusa town and has a magnificent architecture.
 It is dedicated to Devi Kalika and is famous for its sculptures.

 Shanta Durga Mandir is dedicated to Shantadurga Goddess.
 Shantadurga Goddess is mediate middle of Shiva and Vishnu.
-This was constructed in 1738 by Chatrapati Shahu Raje because original temple was destroyed by the Portuguese rulers in 1564.
+This was constructed in 1738 by Chhatrapati Shahu Raje because the original temple was destroyed by the Portuguese rulers in 1564.
 This location is 33 far from Panaji city in Ponda Taluka at Kavalem village.

 Shri Bhagavati Mandir is dedicated to Bhagavati Goddess.
-This location is Pernem taluka north Goa which is 28 kilo meters from Panaji city.
+This location is Pernem taluka north Goa which is 28-kilometers from Panaji city.